Ameren Co. (NYSE:AEE) Shares Sold by UMB Bank n.a.

 Analyst Ratings Changes

 Several brokerages have weighed in on AEE.
+Barclays dropped their target price on Ameren from $99.00 to $91.00 and set an “equal weight” rating on the stock in a research report on Monday, July 18th.
 BMO Capital Markets increased their target price on Ameren from $98.00 to $103.00 and gave the stock an “outperform” rating in a research report on Friday, September 9th.
-Barclays dropped their target price on Ameren from $99.00 to $91.00 and set an “equal weight” rating on the stock in a research report on Monday, July 18th.
 UBS Group lowered Ameren from a “buy” rating to a “neutral” rating and increased their target price for the stock from $94.00 to $96.00 in a research report on Thursday, June 30th.
-Mizuho increased their target price on Ameren from $92.00 to $98.00 and gave the stock a “neutral” rating in a research report on Monday, September 12th.
-Finally, Morgan Stanley dropped their target price on Ameren from $101.00 to $99.00 and set an “overweight” rating on the stock in a research report on Thursday, September 22nd.
+Morgan Stanley dropped their target price on Ameren from $101.00 to $99.00 and set an “overweight” rating on the stock in a research report on Thursday, September 22nd.
+Finally, Mizuho increased their target price on Ameren from $92.00 to $98.00 and gave the stock a “neutral” rating in a research report on Monday, September 12th.
 Four investment analysts have rated the stock with a hold rating and five have assigned a buy rating to the company.
 According to MarketBeat.com, Ameren has an average rating of “Moderate Buy” and a consensus target price of $99.13.

 About Ameren